 What is a Clinical Trial?

-Clinical trials are human research studies that test new drugs or treatments in a lab environment and compares them to current, standard treatments.
+Clinical trials are human research studies that test new drugs or treatments and compares them to current, standard treatments.
 Patient testing only occurs if pre-clinical research findings indicate the treatment is effective and safe.

 How CureSearch Supports Clinical Trials